+Commented [LL33]: This section was added to clarify the content requirements of public notification letters for Board of Adjustment hearings

-- Notices shall be sent by the Town by first class mail to the applicant and all abutting property owners at least 10 days prior to the public hearing. - b.
-Said mail notice and a description of the major variance request shall also be sent by first class mail to the Clerk of all municipal and county governments having jurisdiction within the same watershed and - c.
-To any major consumer of water whose point of intake lies within the same watershed.
-Said notice and description shall be mailed at least ten days prior to the public hearing.
-Any comments received from notified local governments, or major water consumers regarding a major variance request, shall become part of the record of proceedings.
-The notice shall indicate the nature of the public hearing and the date, time and place at which it is to occur.
+- iii.
+Major Water Consumers: Any major consumer of water whose point of intake lies within the same watershed. - Mailing/Date: Notices shall be sent by the Town by first class mail at least 10 days prior to the public hearing. - d.
+Comments Received: Any comments received from notified local governments or major water consumers regarding a minor variance request shall become part of the record of proceedings. - 5.
+Public Hearing: The Board of Adjustment shall conduct the public hearing in a quasi-judicial manner.
+All persons giving evidence shall be sworn in by the board Chair.

-4. Public Hearing

-The Board of Adjustment shall conduct the public hearing in a quasi-judicial manner.
-All persons giving evidence shall be sworn in by the Chairman.
 In all matters coming before the Board of Adjustment, the applicant shall have the burden of providing clear, competent and material evidence in support of the application.
 The Board of Adjustment shall base their recommendation on the testimony given at the public hearing and on any comments received from notified local governments or major water consumers regarding the major variance request.
-The testimony, comments and evidence shall become part of the record of proceedings.

-5. Board of Adjustment Recommendation

-The Board of Adjustment shall make a recommendation on a major variance involving property located within a Water Supply Watershed Overlay District no later than 30 days from the close of the public hearing.
-The Board of Adjustment may recommend a variance only after each of the findings found in Section 14 of the Planning Ordinance are found in the affirmative recommendations shall be in one of the following forms:
+The testimony, comments and evidence shall become part of the record of proceedings. - 8.
+Board of Adjustment Recommendation: The Board of Adjustment shall make a recommendation on a major variance involving property located within a Water Supply Watershed Overlay District no later than 30 days from the close of the public hearing.
+The Board of Adjustment may recommend a variance only after each of the findings found in Section 14 of the Planning Ordinance are found in the affirmative.
+Recommendations shall be in one of the following forms: - a.

-Commented [LL33]: 10 is consistent with state notification statutes.

-- a.
 Recommend approval of the variance if the findings of fact in Section 14 are found in the affirmative; or - b.
 Recommend approval of the variance with fair and reasonable conditions attached if the findings of fact in Section 14 are found in the affirmative; or - Recommend denial of the variance if at least one finding of fact in Section 14 is found in the negative.

-The concurrent vote of four-fifths (4/5) of the voting members of the Board of Adjustment shall be necessary to make a recommendation for approval of a major variance application involving property located within a Water Supply Watershed Overlay District.
+The concurring vote of four-fifths (4/5) of the voting members of the Board of Adjustment shall be necessary to make a recommendation for approval of a minor variance application involving property located within a Watershed Protection Overlay District.

-6. Preliminary Record

-If the Board of Adjustment makes a favorable recommendation on a major variance application (with or without additional conditions or safeguard) or fails to make any recommendation on the major variance application within the specified time period, the Planning Director shall prepare a preliminary record of the public hearing which shall include the following:

-- a.
-The variance application; - Evidence that proper notification of the Board of Adjustment public hearing has been made; - A summary of evidence presented including comments submitted from other local governments or major water consumers within the same watershed jurisdiction; - d.
+- 6. Preliminary Record of Decision: If the Board of Adjustment makes a favorable recommendation on a major variance application (with or without additional conditions or safeguard) or fails to make any recommendation on the major variance application within the specified time period, the Planning Director shall prepare a record of the public hearing which shall include the following: - a.
+The variance application; - b.
+Evidence that proper notification of the public hearing has been made; - A summary of evidence presented, including comments submitted from other local governments or major water consumers within the same watershed jurisdiction; - d.
 Proposed findings and exceptions; - e.
 The Board of Adjustment's recommendation, if one is submitted within the 30 day time period, including all conditions proposed to be added to the permit.